mongodb/docs/source/includes/api/list-tables/global-alert-configuration-request-body.rst

        | ``.units``
      - string
      - Conditional
      - Units for ``metricThreshold.threshold``.
-The value depends on the type of metric.
-For example, a metric that measures memory consumption has a byte measurement, while a metric that measures time has a time unit.
+The units depend on the type of metric.

        Accepted values are:

        .. include:: /includes/possibleValues-api-units.rst

+       For example, a metric that measures memory consumption can use ``BYTES``, while a metric that measures time can use ``HOURS``.

    * - ``notifications``
      - array of objects